What Changes People? Union and Communion with Christ

 First, it demonstrates that true obedience comes out of an awareness of joy-filled gratitude.
 But about what?

-Second, it’s not just our union with Christ, which produces joy, but our ongoing communion with him.
+Second, it’s not just our union with Christ which produces joy, but our ongoing communion with him.
 Union and communion go hand in hand.
-Our communion with Christ comes out of our faith-driven striving to grow in grace, based on our knowledge of and our union with him.
-In other words, we want to change because he has loved us and given us the power to change.
-This energizes us to put off sin and to walk in godliness.
-It’s a constant looking to Jesus for all things.
+Our communion with Christ comes out of our faith-driven striving to grow in grace, based on our knowledge of and our union with Jesus.
+This is also what changes people.

 Pastor J.C.
-Ryle, in seeking to describe the relationship between union and communion, said this: “Union is the bud, but communion is the flower.
+Ryle, seeking to describe the relationship between union and communion, said this: “Union is the bud, but communion is the flower.
 He that has union with Christ does well; but he that enjoys communion with him does far better. . . both place a heavenly seed in our hearts, that enable us to draw out of him every hour.”

 May this be so in your life as you look to him, who first looked at you and mercifully loved you.
+What changes people is the same thing that can change you — the abundant, powerful love of God through union and communion with his Son.

 John Freeman